looker-open-source/sdk-codegen/packages/extension-sdk-react/README.md

 </ExtensionProvider40>
 ```

-- An optional `loadingComponent` can be passed in to display the while the provider is establishing a connection with the looker host
+- An optional `loadingComponent` can be passed in to display while the provider is establishing a connection with the looker host
 - `requiredLookerVersion` indicates what version of Looker is required.
 Check `context.initializeError` to see if a version error was detected.

 ### Access the Extension SDK